Drug discovery: Screening and design

 There is also a paradigm shift in the drug discovery community to shift away from HTS, which is expensive and may only cover limited chemical space, to the screening of smaller libraries (maximum a few thousand compounds).
 These include fragment-based lead discovery (FBDD) and protein-directed dynamic combinatorial chemistry.
 The ligands in these approaches are usually much smaller, and they bind to the target protein with weaker binding affinity than hits that are identified from HTS.
 Further modifications through organic synthesis into lead compounds are often required.
 Such modifications are often guided by protein X-ray crystallography of the protein-fragment complex.
 The advantages of these approaches are that they allow more efficient screening and the compound library, although small, typically covers a large chemical space when compared to HTS.

 Phenotypic screens have also provided new chemical starting points in drug discovery.
 A variety of models have been used including yeast, zebrafish, worms, immortalized cell lines, primary cell lines, patient-derived cell lines and whole animal models.
 These screens are designed to find compounds which reverse a disease phenotype such as death, protein aggregation, mutant protein expression, or cell proliferation as examples in a more holistic cell model or organism.
 Smaller screening sets are often used for these screens, especially when the models are expensive or time-consuming to run.
 In many cases, the exact mechanism of action of hits from these screens is unknown and may require extensive target deconvolution experiments to ascertain.
 The growth of the field of chemoproteomics has provided numerous strategies to identify drug targets in these cases.

 Once a lead compound series has been established with sufficient target potency and selectivity and favourable drug-like properties, one or two compounds will then be proposed for drug development.
 The best of these is generally called the lead compound, while the other will be designated as the "backup".
 These decisions are generally supported by computational modelling innovations.

 Nature as source

 Traditionally, many drugs and other chemicals with biological activity have been discovered by studying chemicals that organisms create to affect the activity of other organisms for survival.

 Despite the rise of combinatorial chemistry as an integral part of lead discovery process, natural products still play a major role as starting material for drug discovery.
 A 2007 report found that of the 974 small molecule new chemical entities developed between 1981 and 2006, 63% were natural derived or semisynthetic derivatives of natural products.
 For certain therapy areas, such as antimicrobials, antineoplastics, antihypertensive and anti-inflammatory drugs, the numbers were higher.
-In many cases, these products have been used traditionally for many years.

 Natural products may be useful as a source of novel chemical structures for modern techniques of development of antibacterial therapies.